Auto-apply to these jobs in Alaska

 Southcentral FoundationAnchorage, AK

-Registered Dietitian- Advanced Diabetes Educator Hiring Range $86,216.00 to $114,961.60 Pay Range $86,216.00 to $129,313.60 Hiring Incentive Sign-on bonus Summary of Job Responsibilities: The Southcentral Foundation (SCF) Advanced Diabetes Educator is responsible for evaluating, planning, implementing, and monitoring the complexities of individual customer-owners with diabetes in addition to providing diabetes-focused educational programs.
-The Advanced Diabetes Educator serves as the diabetes expert for multiple Integrated Care Teams.
-The educator works with provider teams and customer-owners to improve overall quality of care.
+Oral Surgeon- Intermittent Hiring Range $189.74 to $265.64 Pay Range $189.74 to $303.58 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Dentist / Endodontist / Oral Surgeon / Orthodontist / Pediatric Dentist / Prosthodontist is responsible for a broad range of duties in the treatment of dental diseases.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Licensed as a Dietitian in the State of Alaska.
-Certified Diabetes Care and Education Specialist and/or Board Certified-Advanced Diabetes Management.
+Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Graduation from an accredited dental school.
+Licensed as a Dentist in the State of Alaska for all non-intermittent positions.
+Current license for intermittent positions or Commissioned Corps.
+Completion of an approved residency training program required for specialty dentistry positions.
+Must be Board certified or Board eligible.
+Basic Life Support (BLS) certification is required.
+ACLS, NRP, ATLS, ALSO and PALS as required for specialty and any certification relating to the scope of practice as required.
 Native Preference: Under P.L.
-93-638, as amended, the company pursues a policy of Native preference in hiring, contracting, and training.
-Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
+93-638, as amended, the company pursues a policy of Native preference in hiring, contracting and training.
+SCF Human Resources must receive certification before applicants receive preference.
+Employee Health Requirements: Compliance with our Employee Health Procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis) and Covid-19 vaccine.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19 vaccination is required. #INDSSD

 Posted 30+ days ago